manulorente/linux-foundation-lfs101/README.md

 ![Boot Loader](images/mbr.png)

-#### Boot Loader in Action
+#### Boot Loader in action

 The boot loader has two distinct stages:

 For systems using the BIOS/MBR method, the boot loader resides at the first sector of the hard disk, also known as the Master Boot Record (MBR).
 The size of the MBR is just 512 bytes.
 In this stage, the boot loader examines the partition table and finds a bootable partition.
 Once it finds a bootable partition, it then searches for the second stage boot loader, for example GRUB, and loads it into RAM (Random Access Memory).
 For systems using the EFI/UEFI method, UEFI firmware reads its Boot Manager data to determine which UEFI application is to be launched and from where (i.e., from which disk and partition the EFI partition can be found).
 The firmware then launches the UEFI application, for example GRUB, as defined in the boot entry in the firmware's boot manager.
 This procedure is more complicated but more versatile than the older MBR methods.

-The second stage boot loader resides under /boot.
+The second stage boot loader resides under `/boot`.
 A splash screen is displayed, which allows us to choose which operating system (OS) and/or kernel to boot.
 After the OS and kernel are selected, the boot loader loads the kernel of the operating system into RAM and passes control to it.
 Kernels are almost always compressed, so the first job they have is to uncompress themself.
 After this, it will check and analyze the system hardware and initialize any hardware device drivers built into the kernel.

 #### The initial RAM disk (initrd) or initial RAM filesystem (initramfs)

-The initramfs filesystem image contains programs and binary files that perform all actions needed to mount the proper root filesystem, including providing the kernel functionality required for the specific filesystem that will be used, and loading the device drivers for mass storage controllers, by taking advantage of the udev system (for user device), which is responsible for figuring out which devices are present, locating the device drivers they need to operate properly, and loading them.
+The `initramfs` filesystem image contains programs and binary files that perform all actions needed to mount the proper root filesystem, including providing the kernel functionality required for the specific filesystem that will be used, and loading the device drivers for mass storage controllers, by taking advantage of the `udev` system (for user device), which is responsible for figuring out which devices are present, locating the device drivers they need to operate properly, and loading them.
 After the root filesystem has been found, it is checked for errors and mounted.

-The mount program instructs the operating system that a filesystem is ready for use and associates it with a particular point in the overall hierarchy of the filesystem (the mount point).
-If this is successful, the initramfs is cleared from RAM, and the init program on the root filesystem (/sbin/init) is executed.
+The `mount` program instructs the operating system that a filesystem is ready for use and associates it with a particular point in the overall hierarchy of the filesystem (the mount point).
+If this is successful, the `initramfs` is cleared from RAM, and the init program on the root filesystem (`/sbin/init`) is executed.

-init handles the mounting and pivoting over to the final real root filesystem.
-If special hardware drivers are needed before the mass storage can be accessed, they must be in the initramfs image.
+`init` handles the mounting and pivoting over to the final real root filesystem.
+If special hardware drivers are needed before the mass storage can be accessed, they must be in the `initramfs` image.

 ![initramfs](images/initramfs.png)